 * The card [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=226721 Chalice of Life/Chalice of Death]] can kill an opponent in four turns--assuming you can keep your life from going to zero AND keep the card on the field long enough to transform it, AND keep the opponent from gaining life, not to mention the fact that you have to wait for your life to get to THIRTY just to use it...

 * The [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=9844 B. F. M. (Big Furry Monster)]] from the joke set ''Unglued'': BBBBBBBBBBBBBBB [[labelnote:*]]that's 15 black mana![[/labelnote]] is a huge cost, even for a 99/99; most games would be wrapping up by the time you got that kind of mana.
-Since each half is useless on its own, [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=10655 Victimize]] is the only way to get it into play via the graveyard, and it has a ruling explicitly stating this is allowed.
-Since Wizards generally doesn't issue rulings or clarifications on the Un- sets, it's not clear if something like Fist of Suns would let you play B. F. M., since it's two separate cards.
+Since each half is useless on its own, most reanimation spells don't work & [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=10655 Victimize]] is the only way to get it into play via the graveyard.
+It's not even clear if alternate costs like [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=50117 Fist of Suns]] would work, since it's unclear if each card is a separate spell & Wizards almost never issues errata for Un-sets.

 * [[http://gatherer.wizards.com/Pages/Card/Details.aspx?multiverseid=40545 Phage the Untouchable]] got a lot of attention when she first debuted due to her abilities, but she was such a hassle to use that she got the name [[FanNickname Phage the Unplayable]].
-Opponents will probably have much larger creatures by the time you have 3BBBB handy to play her, combos to get her into play from the graveyard or library are very complicated and easy to spot, and she's still vulnerable to counterspells, blocking, instant-kill spells, and so on.
+Opponents will probably have much larger creatures by the time you have 3BBBB handy to play her & she doesn't have indestructible or trample, combos to get her into play from the graveyard or library are very complicated and easy to spot, and she's still vulnerable to counterspells, blocking, instant-kill spells, and so on.